 But he who doubts (doubts the scriptural legality of the act) is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.
 (N.K.J.V.)

-Well, he was raised to believe that drinking a beer is a sin, but he thinks to himself, “Russell is a preacher, and so if he says that’s it alright to drink a beer, it must be.”
-So, my friend says to the waitress, “I’ll have a beer, too.”
-But the problem is that as soon as those words fall from his lips his misinformed conscience starts gnawing at him.
+Now, my friend was raised to believe that drinking a beer is a sin, but he thinks to himself, “Russell is a preacher, and so if he says that’s it alright to drink a beer, it must be.”
+So, he says to the waitress, “I’ll have a beer, too.”
+But the problem is that his misinformed conscience starts gnawing at him as soon as those words fall from his lips.
 And by the time the beers come and he and I each take a sip, he is in full-blown sin.

 What happened there?
 I wrongly used my Christian liberty to lead my friend into sin.
 Listen to the words of 1 Corinthians 8:9,12: